jaycruz805/DataAnalysis/README.md

 Instructions: Download Files and Run files individually using any Python IDE or Command Line Interpreter.

-**Interpolation.py:**
+**Interpolation.py:** This program uses Langrang, Hermite, Linear Spline, and Cubic spline to interpolate data.

                        Data: To represent data points create a matrix where the first row represents your x-points and your second row represents your y points.
                           EX: data = [ [1.0,2,3], [4,5.5,6.3] ]